Atiyah-Hirzebruch Spectral Sequence in Band Topology: General Formalism and Topological Invariants for 230 Space Groups: Wigner criteria

-where the coefficient in the r.h.s\ is derived from (\ref{eq:app_factor_system}).
-We ask if $\hat a \ket{i}$ is unitary equivalent to $\ket{i}$, and if so, $a$ is Kramers or non-Kramers.
-First, let us assume that $\hat a \ket{i}$ is unitary equivalent to $\ket{i}$, i.e. there exist a unitary matrix $U$ so that
+where the coefficient in the latter equation is determined by (\ref{eq:app_factor_system}).
+Now we ask if $\hat a \ket{i}$ is unitary equivalent to $\ket{i}$, and if so, $\hat{a}|i\rangle$ and $|i\rangle$ are a Kramers pair or not.
+First, let us assume that $\hat a \ket{i}$ is unitary equivalent to $\ket{i}$, i.e. there exists a unitary matrix $V$ such that